sinabaghal/sinabaghal.github.io/_pages/pasur.md

 I begin by explaining CFR.
 Suppose we have two players, Alex and Bob, who are playing a game and the corresponding game tree is shown here.
 The goal of the CFR algorithm is to find an optimal strategy for both players.

 By strategy, we mean a probability distribution over the possible actions at each node of the tree.
-For example, at this node, Bob has two actions.
-Based on his current strategy, one action may be chosen with probability 20% and the other with probability 80%.
+For example, in the figure below, Bob has two actions where based on his current strategy, one action may be chosen with probability 20% (as shown) and the other with probability 80%.

 Utilities at terminal nodes are defined naturally via the game’s scoring system.
 Utilities at other nodes is calculated via a backup pass.
 Notice that since we are in a zero-sum setting, the utilities of Alex and Bob always sum to zero at each node of the game tree.
-In other words, u_a plus u_b equals zero.
+In other words, $$u_a$$ plus $$u_b$$ equals zero.

 Now, we are looking to find an optimal strategy for both players.
 Here by “optimal strategy,” we mean a Nash Equilibrium.
 This is a pair of strategies where no player can improve their payoff by changing their own strategy while the other keeps theirs fixed.